Chart Color Schemes

 Infrastructure

-Wondai has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Wondai has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified one major project likely affecting this region.
 Key projects are Wondai Haly Street Retail Development, South Burnett Renewable Energy Hub, Borumba Pumped Hydro Transmission Connections, and Queensland Supergrid South.
-The following details those most relevant.
+Relevant details for these projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.